 - Improve product pages.
 Add fit notes, body-diverse imagery, measurements, reviews and return clarity.

 - Measure net value.
-Track LTV, returns, margin, repeat purchase, creative quality and customer cohorts.
+Track realised cohort contribution, returns, repeat purchase and customer quality.

 Common mistakes